kudlas/nette-generator/How to create templates.md

 **4. 9. string module**

-Stores module name or empty string if no module was choosed.
+Stores module name or empty string if no module was chose.

 **4. 10. string template**

-Absolute path to choosed template directory.
+Absolute path to chose template directory.

 **4. 11.
 Kdyby\Doctrine\EntityManager entityManager**

-Kdyby\Doctrine\EntityManager object only if user choosed generating from Doctrine2 entities.
+Kdyby\Doctrine\EntityManager object only if user chose generating from Doctrine2 entities.